taytaka/Poverty_and_Minimum_Wage/README.md

 - decision-making process
 - Explanation of model choice, including limitations and benefits

-##### database
-- provide an erd
-- talk about database normalization if done and the join (part of db normalization)

 ##### dashboard
 - storyboard on google slides (doing webpage, but slides for now)
-- description of tools that will be used to create final dashboard (GitHub pages, html, css, js, etc)